josephmontes/VAA/README.md

 - Every hitter on this list has a positive outlook in regards to their production against 4-Seam Fastballs because of their displayed ability to hit this more difficult type of the 4-Seam Fastball that is trending
   - Since it is statistically easier to hit the other type of 4-Seam Fastball that they are not hitting *as* well, it is a safer bet to make on these batters that they will be above average 4-Seam Fastball hitters going forward

 ## PLAYER SPOTLIGHT
 ### Max Muncy & Kyle Schwarber
-  - Seeing these 2 names took me by surprise at first because their profile contrasts with many of the hitters on this list
+  - Seeing these 2 names took me by surprise at first because their batter profiles contrast with most of the hitters on this list
-  - However, the ability to hit this pitch may be what separates them from other 3 True Outcome guys like Joey Gallo & Miguel Sano (who we actually see on the following list below)
+  - However, the ability to hit this more effective type of 4-Seam Fastball may be what separates them from other 3 True Outcome guys like Joey Gallo & Miguel Sanó (who we actually see on the following list below)
-    - Note that both of their wOBA values when 'g_fb'=1 are decreasing each season as the pitch's height above the zone ('inches') is doubling each season
+    - Note that both of their wOBA values when 'g_fb'=1 are decreasing each season **and** the pitch's average height above the zone ('inches') is doubling each season
       - Schwarber: wOBA: *.474 -> .409 -> .311* inches: *.106 -> .369 -> .674*
       - Muncy: wOBA: *.473 -> .394 -> .242* inches: *.241 -> .526 -> 1.48*
-    - This indicates that pitchers are throwing this pitch a little bit higher in the zone each year vs. these batters and essentially baiting them into swinging at an 'effective' pitch that they would normally spoil
+    - This indicates that pitchers are throwing this pitch a little bit higher in the zone each year vs. these batters and essentially baiting them into swinging at an effective pitch that they would normally spoil
     #### Kyler Schwarber 2021
     ![Screenshot 2023-09-12 183324](https://github.com/josephmontes/VAA/assets/125607783/f9015b27-a522-4bdf-8aca-2278eac0af77)
     #### Kyler Schwarber 2022